 Jacqueline has found that women tend to approach the conversation from the framework of, “I’m lucky to have this opportunity.”
 They are so emotionally invested, and it feels like a gift.
 So when they reach the end of the negotiation, they struggle to objectively evaluate the deal.
 You have to be objective and be able to distinguish between a good deal and a great deal.
 You strengthen your negotiation skills and get better outcomes for all parties involved.

 What an amazing framework to follow to reach success in your negotiation.
-To hear more of our conversation about negotiation, head on over to episode #217 of the Negotiations Ninja podcast!
+To hear more of our conversation about the LATTE Negotiation Framework, head on over to episode #217 of the Negotiations Ninja podcast!